jeffsee/PeopleEvents/README.md

 <b>Project Set-up / Running Notes</b>

 - Written in ASP.NET MVC (IDE: Visual Studio 2019)
-- Only additional nuget package added was EntityFramework
+- Additional nuget packages added were for EntityFramework and jQuery UI Datepicker
 - Should be able to compile and run straight away (assuming automatic nuget package download)
 - Additional Event API was added to simulate Event data entering the system to demonstrate the auto-refresh of the events.
 Simply need to make the GET call (e.g. go to https://localhost:44373/api/Event in the web browser) to generate a random event (though you could also use POST to submit a custom event)
+- Initial database values are initialized in the PEInitializer class.
+To reset the database on load, simply change the Interface used from System.Data.Entity.DropCreateDatabaseIfModelChanges to System.Data.Entity.DropCreateDatabaseAlways

 <hr>